oasis-open/odata-rapid/docs/related/rapid-pro-odata.md

 ## Support qualified action and function names

-In addititon to "short" action and function names services SHOULD also support namespace-qualified action and function names, for example
+In addition to "short" action and function names services SHOULD also support namespace-qualified action and function names, for example

 ```
 POST http://rapid-pro.org/company/employees/1/youreFired